 One of the most significant rights as shareholders is to vote at a company’s annual and extraordinary meetings.
 Our clients typically delegate to Brandes the authority to vote proxies for the securities held in their accounts.
 Brandes’ policy is to vote proxies in a way that serves the best interests of our clients as long-term shareholders.
 Details of our voting history and a summary of our overall voting statistics are made publicly available.

 We believe our research analysts are in the best position to evaluate the impact of proxy proposals on the long-term value of the companies they cover.
 Therefore, our analysts are responsible for providing recommendations on all proxy proposals voted on behalf of our clients.
 We do not believe it is possible to reflect the ESG-related preferences of each of our clients in a single ESG voting policy.
 Accordingly, we evaluate ESG-related proposals on a case-by-case basis and vote in a way that we believe has the best chance to enhance the long-term value of our clients’ shareholdings.
-Please see Brandes Proxy Voting Policies and Procedures for more information.
+Please see Brandes Proxy Voting Approach for more information.

 While we typically look to express our views through private engagement and voting on company sponsored proxy proposals, occasionally we will sponsor our own proxy proposals in cases where we believe private engagement has not been successful and it would be more effective to allow all shareholders to express their views through the proxy voting process.

 As part of our investment process and integrated approach to ESG, we do not automatically avoid investment in industries or companies based solely on their ESG practices.
 However, we do accommodate client directed ESG restrictions, and we systematically utilize third-party screens and /or exclusion lists in order to meet the client specified restrictions.